 Halloween should be full of treats, the occasional trick and plenty of adorable pet Halloween costumes filling your social media feeds.
 Unfortunately, it’s also full of potential dangers to our pets, from pet costume snafus to toxic treats to even electrical shock.
-We spoke with Dr. Bethany Howe, DVM, CVA, of Hawkins Animal Hospital and Wellness Center in Ronkonkoma, New York, to put together a list of Halloween pet safety tips.
+We spoke with Dr. Bethany Howe-Fanning, DVM, CVA, of Hawkins Animal Hospital and Wellness Center in Ronkonkoma, New York, to put together a list of Halloween pet safety tips.

 These Halloween safety tips for pets are easy enough to follow and can be the difference between a night of scary good fun and a night that’s just plain scary.
-(We’ve even included a graphic at the end that you can print and hang on your fridge so everyone in your household will be in-the-know!)
+(We’ve even included a graphic at the end that you can print and hang on your fridge so everyone in your household will be in the know!)

 1. Watch Out for Candy Capers